When Technology Actually IS the Answer

 Every current cybersecurity regulation from NIST 800-171, to HIPAA to PCI/DSS requires an increased frequency for validation of security controls and vulnerabilities.
 While each control for every regulation is individually called out, collectively they create a flow.

 The full set of controls follows a cycle.

 This technology would provide a flow of continuous vulnerability and threat validation on quantified assets actually exposed, their remediation status, and the change factors that put compliance at risk.
 It would fully satisfy every regulatory requirement related to vulnerability assessment and threat validation, identifying and evaluating existing security controls, and calculating risk levels in real time.

 4. Enriched Governance, Risk and Compliance (GRC)

 In addition to regulators pressuring companies to put their GRC house in order, financial institutions are starting to label non-compliance as a credit risk.
-If a business is non-compliant with the security standards for their industry sector, they become technically not insurable and thus fail to qualify for loans or lines-of-credit increases.
+If a business is non-compliant with the security standards for its industry sector, it becomes technically unstable and thus fails to qualify for loans or lines-of-credit increases.
 Moody’s decision to cut its rating outlook for Equifax from stable to negative was a classic example and foretold the future impacts of poor governance.
 When different departments use their own processes and tools, it’s difficult to assess risk and compliance holistically.

 Uniting analytics and reporting activities through one platform enables organizations to develop accurate, data-driven action plans to address GRC exposures.
-The results from this technology would become lifeblood for a unified GRC system, providing executive management with a true and present portrait of their cybersecurity posture enabling them to make intelligent decisions about risk transfer, acceptance, reduction or elimination.
+The results from this technology would become the lifeblood of a unified GRC system, providing executive management with a true and present portrait of their cybersecurity posture enabling them to make intelligent decisions about risk transfer, acceptance, reduction, or elimination.